Hala-INTJ/Final_Project/README.md

 | Effluent | 1592| 13 |

 ### Week 3:

-A variety of models were explored to determine if any were suitable for the prediction or idenfication of Total Phosphorus exceeding 0.35mg/L. The indvidual model types and generated artifacts are listed in the sections below.
+A variety of models were explored to determine if any were suitable for the prediction or identification of Total Phosphorus exceeding 0.35mg/L. The individual model types and generated artifacts are listed in the sections below.
 The models were created and tested for only Stage 3 trains, which encompassed primaries 9-14, and secondaries 17-22.

 The data prepared for the models included the preliminary, primary, aeration and secondary data provided by the plant supervisor.
 This data was isolated within the plant, and dependencies were easily determined.
 Plant influent and effluent values were included with early model iterations, but were dropped as they did not impact the results.
 In addition, four of the primary/secondary analytes were dropped due to a lack of data.

 Many permutations of model configuration parameters were evaluated.
-Jupyter notebooks for all model/train combinations are available in [ML Models folder]().
+Jupyter notebooks for all model/train combinations are available in [ML Models folder](https://github.com/Hala-INTJ/Final_Project/tree/main/ML%20Models).

 #### Supervised Regression Models
 The regression models were evaluated on their ability to accurately determine when the secondary effluent total phosphorus exceeded 0.35mg/L. The target values were scaled before fitting the model, and then inverse scaled for evaluation purposes.
 The predicted values were plotted against the actual values for comparison.

 For each of the six trains analyzed, the following regressions were evaluated: